patrickchau41/Python/Projects/London_Bike_Project/README.md

 # Tools I Used
 For my deep dive into London's bike-share data, I imported several key tools:
-- Python: The backbone of my analysis, allowing me to clean the data and uncover critical insights.
+- **Python**: The backbone of my analysis, allowing me to clean the data and uncover critical insights.
 I also used the following Python libraries:
-    - Pandas Library: To perform my data cleaning and analysis.
+    - **Pandas Library**: To perform my data cleaning and analysis.
-    - Matplotlib Library: To visualize my data.
+    - **Matplotlib Library**: To visualize my data.
-    - Seaborn Library: To create more advanced and sophisticated visualizations.
+    - **Seaborn Library**: To create more advanced and sophisticated visualizations.
-- Jupyter Notebook: Used to run my Python scripts, including my cleaning steps and commentary notes.
+- **Jupyter Notebook**: Used to run my Python scripts, including my cleaning steps and commentary notes.
-- Visual Studio Code: Where I execute my Python scripts.
+- **Visual Studio Code**: Where I execute my Python scripts.
-- Tableau: Used to build an interactive dashboard featuring a 20-day moving average of ridership.
+- **Tableau**: Used to build an interactive dashboard featuring a 20-day moving average of ridership.
-- Git & GitHub: Essential for version control and sharing my Python code and analysis.
+- **Git & GitHub**: Essential for version control and sharing my Python code and analysis.

 # Data Preparation and Cleanup
 This section outlines the data cleaning steps taken to prepare the data for analysis, ensuring accuracy, readability, and usability.